tera-arise/arise/README.md

 The vendor project path can be overridden by passing `--vendor <path>` to `./cake`.
 The recommended setup is to have a repository with the TERA Arise repository as a submodule, alongside a custom vendor project.
-A small build script can then invoke `arise/cake -c Release --vendor vendor/vendor.proj`.
+A small build script can then invoke something like
+`arise/cake -c Release --vendor vendor/vendor.proj`.

 Additionally, for the server daemon, an extra configuration file is required, named either `arised.staging.json` or `arised.production.json` depending on